+Figure 4: Pipeline and visualisation

 Conclusions

-As conclusions of the work done on the pilot cast:

 The objective of the current pilot has always been put the CAV in a context of reality and check whether it was complete or if it could be evolved.
-The dataset, formulae and documentation provided by Italy has shown that the CAV was quite complete but for a couple of attributes (score thresholds and the linking to external resources such as algorithms and formulae).
+The dataset, formulae and documentation provided by Italy has shown that the CAV was quite complete but for a couple of attributes: score thresholds and the linking to external resources such as algorithms and formulae (see UML for these two details).

 The application of the CAV to the eProcurement eEvaluation phase, which is what Italy is trying to do, requires taking the CAV and extending it with the ePO specialized classes of criterion.
-It also may require a reification to put all the main input data together.
-But this is what application profiles do in respect of eGovernment Core Vocabularies.
+It also requires the use of a reification class (e.g. “InputValue”) to relate all the data about evaluation decision.
+But this is what application profiles are expected to do in respect of eGovernment Core Vocabularies.

-Modelling and implementing the algorithms and formulae that intervening in the calculation of the results and the issuing of a report goes beyond the objectives of the current pilot.
+Modelling and implementing the algorithms and formulae that intervene in the calculation of the results and the issuing of a report goes beyond the objectives of the current pilot.
+The model, however, sets a good foundation for approaching the development of a ‘Reference Implementation’ of the complete ELECTRE Methods.

 Annex I – Documentation Provided by Italy